Skip to Main Content

 Ottawa Adoption Services You Can Trust

-Adopting a Child in Ontario
+Adopting a Child in Ottawa

 When a child is adopted, the “adoptive parent” takes over all legal rights and responsibilities to parent that child.
 Likewise, the adopted child will gain all legal rights a biological child would have including estate rights.
 Adoption can also be used to manage co-parenting and support.
 As an example, you can utilize the adoption process to include your partner in the life of your child from another relationship.